Wings of Change

 Phyllis was in a state of shock, “She had visitors?
 Who?”
 Eileen turned the visitor’s log around so it faced her and scanned down the names, “It was a young couple,” she ran her finger down the page to the third to last people to sign in, “Hmmm, they only signed their first names, ‘Dwight and Marie’.”

 “That’s wonderful, I’m so glad Miss Trina had visitors.
 Thanks.”
 Phyllis headed out the double French doors leading from a sitting room to the back patio.
 The space was inviting, with it’s hedgerow of rose bushes and raised vegetable beds lining the back fence.
-She often wondered why more people didn’t sit out there instead of the front porch that looked over the asphalt parking lot.
+She often wondered why more people didn’t sit out there instead of the front porch that overlooked the asphalt parking lot.
 This seemed to be the forgotten space where the residents were concerned.
 Of course Miss Trina would appreciate it.
 And there she was, at the end of the hedgerow, sitting in her wheelchair with her head dipped to the side, sound asleep.
-Phyllis walked up slowly so she wouldn’t startle her, but when she rounded in front of the chair she realized Trina was washed of color and had that grey translucent look of death.
+Phyllis walked up slowly so she wouldn’t startle her, but when she rounded in front of the chair she realized Trina was washed of color, she had that grey translucent look of death.
 She reached for her hand and felt the cold stiff skin that no longer protected the spirit of Catrina Walker.
 Her soul was gone and the perishable and broken container that shielded her was no longer needed.
 It was a peaceful scene and the look on Trina’s face was one that Phyllis would never forget.
 There were no words to describe it, but it was the moment she stopped fearing death.